 - Desensitization training can help, which is best achieved working with a qualified dog trainer or behaviorist.

 - Hemp extracts such as CBD oils can be very helpful for noise phobias, especially fireworks.
 They are safe and low doses are effective, just 30 minutes prior to the start of fireworks (if known) and its calming effects last 4-5 hours.

 - Prescription Medications- talk to your veterinarian about a host of options that may better help your pet during fireworks season.
 Ranging from Acepromazine tablets to Sileo, a sedative designed to help with noise phobias, your pet may need more advanced control.

-We hope your pet improves during firework season, please reach out to us if you’d like to try CBD for your pet before the 4th of July!
+We hope your pet improves during firework season, please reach out to us if you’d like to try CBD for your pet before the holiday!